 About This Prospectus 1

-Where You Can Find More Information
+About This Prospectus 1

-Oxford Industries, Inc
+Oxford Industries, Inc 2

 Risk Factors 3

-Forward-Looking Statements 16
+Forward-Looking Statements 1 6

-Use of Proceeds 17
+Use of Proceeds 7

-Selling Shareholders 18
+Selling Shareholders1 8

-Plan of Distribution 19

-Validity of Common Stock 20
+Validity of Common Stock 2 1

-Experts 20
+Experts 1

 ABOUT THIS PROSPECTUS

 This prospectus is part of a registration statement that we filed with the SEC using a "shelf" registration process.
 Under this shelf process, the selling shareholders may offer and sell up to 388,200 shares of common stock in one or more transactions.
 You should read this prospectus and any applicable prospectus supplement together with the additional information described under the heading "Where You Can Find More Information."